brycie-boy/quartz/content/Indeterminate statement.md

-## Indeterminate statement  #⏳
+## Indeterminate statement  #🧠

-The proposition "There is a tenth planet in our solar system beyond Pluto" can neither be verified or refuted as of now.
-Logical positivists once wanted to call these [meaningless statement](Meaningless%20statement.md)s, but that position has since been abandoned.
-Such statements should be refer to as indeterminate.
-An indeterminate proposition is one which cannot be verified or refuted when it is confronted, but there are clear scientific processes which by it can be verified at a future date.
+An indeterminate proposition is one which cannot be verified or refuted when it is confronted, but there are clear scientific processes by which it can be verified at a future date.
+To call such statements “false” would be to say that the case is already closed, and no investigation is necessary, thus giving way to potential dogma and [idolatry](Idolatry.md).
+[Logical positivists](Logical%20positivism.md) once wanted to call these [meaningless statement](Meaningless%20statement.md)s, but that position has since been abandoned.

-The tenth planet beyond pluto, for instance, will be discovered, or wont be discovered, by some future space telescope.
-The existence of advanced lifeforms beyond our planet may not be verified for a thousand years—or it may be verified tommorow.

 ---